theodds/2023-Statistical-Modelling-II/README.md

-**Homework will be due on the first class day of each month.** To lighten the burden, we will divide into groups of three each month (groups will not be allowed to overlap in subsequent months). **Groups will be randomly selected to present exercises for various problems, with code supporting code included, throughout the semester.** At the end of each lecture, I will give a list of homework problems that I may ask you to present a solution to during the next lecture, but it is expected that you and your group will do all of the
+**Homework will be due on the first class day of each month.** To lighten the burden, we will divide into groups of three each month (groups will not be allowed to overlap in subsequent months). **Groups will be randomly selected to present exercises for various problems, with supporting code included, throughout the semester.** At the end of each lecture, I will give a list of homework problems that I may ask you to present a solution to during the next lecture, but it is expected that you and your group will do all of the